HashDash Logo

 The seemingly antiquated practice of smoking is changing rapidly, largely because many cannabis consumers are health-conscious nowadays.
 The negative impact on respiratory health and lung cancer from smoking tobacco is well-known.

-While there is no definitive evidence that smoking cannabis causes cancer, combusting any plant can potentially come with risks to the respiratory system.
-For this reason, many consumers are choosing to vaporize cannabis or consume edibles.
+While there is no definitive evidence that smoking cannabis causes cancer, combusting any plant can potentially come with risks to the respiratory system and expose the delicate tissues to high amounts of heat, carbon monoxide, and tar.
+For these reasons, many consumers are choosing to vaporize cannabis or consume edibles.

 Because cannabis has been illegal in the U.S. since 1937, it has been difficult for scientific researchers to study the effects of smoking the plant.
 Effective and thorough research can’t exactly be done on something against the law.

 Much of the studies done on cannabis consumers have been self-reported, which means people described their behaviors.
-It’s difficult to reflect the truth in a survey when its participants are describing something they did illegally.
+It’s difficult to reflect the truth in a survey when its participants are describing something they did illegally, and often don’t trust the institutions doing the research.

 While vaporizers being healthier appears to be true on the surface, some studies indicate that vaping nicotine can damage your lungs.
 However, little definitive evidence currently exists that vaping cannabis does damage the respiratory system.
-We always urge you to do your due diligence before consuming anything.
+We always urge you to do your due diligence before consuming anything and if you begin to feel any adverse effects to stop inhalation methods altogether.

 The act of combusting anything is harmful to your respiratory system.
 Even though studies show cannabis smoking is notably less harmful to the lungs than tobacco, smoking anything can be dangerous.
 Additionally, rolling a joint or a blunt involves an added element of paper that you are inhaling.
 Even if it’s hemp paper, it’s still paper.
 When you smoke cannabis, you may lose some of its subtle flavors due to the combustion.
 Using a quality vape can unlock the terpene profile of your favorite cultivars.